Village guard system: Evaluation

-Selection and Assignment
+Selection

-Turkey evaluated who could be an eventual ally against the PKK by assessing the loyalty of the tribes in the previous Kurdish revolts.
-The list was compiled in the 1970s.
-The Bucak tribe joined in the early 1990s when the PKK attempted to compel the tribe to join the side of the PKK.
-Tahir Adiyaman who reportedly had control over 5000 men in the region of Hakkari and Sirnak became a supporter of the village guard system.
-Adiyaman had previously also fought against Turkish authority and took part in an attack in which a turkish prosecutor and several Turkish soldiers were killed in 1975.

-The applications made by those who want to be appointed as Security Village Guard are examined by the governorships or district governorships in accordance with the Temporary Village Guards Regulation and Directive, those who are deemed appropriate to be appointed as Security Village Guard are assigned to the villages or settlements they reside with the approval of the Provincial Governor.
+The applications made by those who want to be appointed as Security Village Guard are examined by the governorships or district governorships in accordance with the Temporary Village Guards Regulation and Directive.

+Those who are deemed appropriate to be appointed as Security Village Guard are assigned to the villages or settlements they reside with the approval of the Provincial Governor.

 Voluntary Security Guards (GGK) can be given priority to one of the children of the Security Guards, who are martyred or disabled to work in the fight against terrorism, those who died of death and who left their duties after completing their service term, or one of their siblings if they do not have children.

 The newly recruited Security Village Guards receive two-week basic training at the beginning, and at least two-day in-service training every six months.